United Airlines: Environmental initiatives

 Because over 98 percent of United's greenhouse gas emissions are from jet fuel, its environmental strategy has focused on operational fuel efficiency initiatives and investments in sustainably produced, low-carbon alternative fuels.

-On August 23, 2011, United Continental Holdings, Inc., announced a conversion to paperless flight decks and projected that by the end of the year, 11,000 iPads will have been deployed to all United and Continental pilots.
+On August 23, 2011, United announced a conversion to paperless flight decks with 11,000 iPads for its pilots.
 Each iPad, which weighs less than 1.5 lb, will replace approximately 38 lb of paper operating manuals, navigation charts, reference handbooks, flight checklists, logbooks, and weather information.
 The green benefits include reductions in paper use, printing, and fuel consumption.
+This shift not only streamlines the flight process but also significantly enhances operational efficiency and safety by ensuring pilots have the most up-to-date information readily available.

 On November 7, 2011, United flew the world's first commercial aviation flight on a microbially-derived biofuel.
 The aircraft was fueled with 40 percent Solajet, which is Solazyme's algae-derived renewable jet fuel, and 60 percent petroleum-derived jet fuel.
-This flight was operated by the Eco-Skies Boeing 737-800 aircraft from Houston to Chicago-O'Hare.
+This flight was operated by the Eco-Skies Boeing 737-800 aircraft from IAH to ORD.

-On January 15, 2013, Aviation Partners Boeing (APB), a joint venture between Aviation Partners Inc. and Boeing, announced that United had agreed to replace the Blended Winglets on its Boeing Next Generation 737 aircraft with APB's Split Scimitar Winglet (SSW), significantly reducing drag.
+On January 15, 2013, Aviation Partners Boeing (APB), a joint venture between Aviation Partners Inc. and Boeing, announced that United had agreed to replace the Blended Winglets on its Boeing 737NG aircraft with APB's Split Scimitar Winglet (SSW), significantly reducing drag.
 Once the SSWs are installed, it is estimated that APB's winglet technology will save United more than $250 million annually in fuel costs.

 On June 30, 2015, United invested US$30 million in Fulcrum BioEnergy, an alternative fuel company.
 Fulcrum's alternative fuel is produced through a clean and efficient thermochemical process and reduces lifecycle carbon emissions by more than 80 percent.
 As part of its investment, United will work with Fulcrum to develop up to five alternative fuel refineries near its U.S. hubs.
 These refineries will produce up to 180 e6USgal of sustainable aviation alternative fuel per year, and United will have the opportunity to purchase at least 90 e6USgal per year for a minimum of 10 years, making it the largest aviation alternative fuel commitment to date.